TechSckoolByVijay/killercoda-scenarios/s01l01-why-linux-cli/step2.md

-# Step 2 — Terminal vs GUI
+# Step 2 — The Command Line Advantage

 The Command Line Interface (CLI) might seem intimidating at first, but it's incredibly powerful!